open-gpdb/gpdb/gpdb-doc/markdown/install_guide/prep_os.html.md

     # grubby --info=ALL
     ```

     Refer to your operating system documentation for more information about the `grubby` utility.
-If you used the `grubby` command to configure the disk scheduler on a RHEL or CentOS 7.x system and it does not update the kernels, see the [Note](#grubby_note) at the end of the section.
+If you used the `grubby` command to configure the disk scheduler on a RHEL or CentOS 7.x system and later and it does not update the kernels, see the [Note](#grubby_note) at the end of the section.

-    For additional information about configuring the disk scheduler, refer to the RedHat Enterprise Linux documentation for [RHEL 7](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/performance_tuning_guide/sect-red_hat_enterprise_linux-performance_tuning_guide-storage_and_file_systems-configuration_tools#sect-Red_Hat_Enterprise_Linux-Performance_Tuning_Guide-Configuration_tools-Setting_the_default_IO_scheduler) or [RHEL 8](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html/monitoring_and_managing_system_status_and_performance/setting-the-disk-scheduler_monitoring-and-managing-system-status-and-performance).
+    For additional information about configuring the disk scheduler, refer to the RedHat Enterprise Linux documentation for [RHEL 7](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/performance_tuning_guide/sect-red_hat_enterprise_linux-performance_tuning_guide-storage_and_file_systems-configuration_tools#sect-Red_Hat_Enterprise_Linux-Performance_Tuning_Guide-Configuration_tools-Setting_the_default_IO_scheduler), [RHEL 8](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html/monitoring_and_managing_system_status_and_performance/setting-the-disk-scheduler_monitoring-and-managing-system-status-and-performance), or [RHEL 9](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/9/html/monitoring_and_managing_system_status_and_performance/setting-the-disk-scheduler_monitoring-and-managing-system-status-and-performance).
 The Ubuntu wiki [IOSchedulers](https://wiki.ubuntu.com/Kernel/Reference/IOSchedulers) topic describes the I/O schedulers available on Ubuntu systems.

 ### <a id="networking"></a>Networking